Select

 We bridge the gap in veterinary care for underserved communities by bringing our state-of-the-art mobile surgical unit directly to Michigan animal welfare organizations.
 Because many organizations lack consistent access to veterinarians, we provide timely, high‑quality medical care—primarily through spay/neuter surgeries—to help reduce overall length of stay for homeless animals and give every adoptable pet a healthy head start on their journey home.

 At the same time, every procedure is a teaching opportunity.
 MSU clinical veterinary students perform surgeries under the direct supervision of expert faculty, gaining high‑volume clinical experience and real-world insight into community medicine, shelter medicine, and access‑to‑care challenges across Michigan.
 Veterinary nursing students also participate in hands‑on skill building, working alongside highly qualified and trained licensed veterinary nurses to develop strong technical competencies.
-Together, these experiences help ensure all of our students—across both veterinary and veterinary nursing programs—are ready to begin their careers.

 The Heart of the Program: Our Mobile Unit